Millefolii herba

 The quality of yarrow herb (Millefolii herba) is defined in the European Pharmacopoeia (Ph.
 Eur.).

-HMPC Monograph: Traditional-use: Internal: loss of appetite, mild cramp-like discomfort in the gastrointestinal tract, flatulence and bloating, mild menstrual cramps.
-External: small superficial wounds.
+HMPC monograph: Traditional-use: Internal: Loss of appetite, mild cramp-like gastrointestinal complaints, flatulence and bloating, mild menstrual cramps.
+External: small, superficial wounds.

-ESCOP monograph: Internal: loss of appetite, dyspeptic complaints, mild cramp-like complaints in the abdomen.; External: small wounds, mild skin and mucous membrane inflammations; sitz baths for painful cramping conditions in the female pelvis (pelvipathia vegetativa).
+ESCOP monograph: Internal: loss of appetite, dyspeptic complaints, mild cramp-like complaints in the abdomen; External: small wounds, mild inflammation of the skin and mucous membranes; sitz baths for painful cramp conditions in the small pelvis of women (pelvipathia vegetativa).

-Commission E-monograph: Internal: loss of appetite, dyspeptic complaints, mild cramp-like complaints in the gastrointestinal tract; in the form of sitz baths in pelvipathia vegetativa).
+Commission E-monograph: Internal: loss of appetite, dyspeptic complaints, mild cramp-like complaints in the gastrointestinal tract; in the form of sitz baths for pelvipathia vegetativa).

 Pregnancy/nursing periodThis section has been translated automatically.